Drumroll please…you made it to THE FINAL assignment of the Organize & Refine Your Home Challenge!

 December is Organize Your Finances Month here in the Challenge.
-Last week’s assignment was to complete an yearly review to get an overall picture of your financial situation as you head into the new year.
+Last week’s assignment was to complete a yearly review to get an overall picture of your financial situation as you head into the new year.
 This week, we’re going to zero in on how to organize bills.

 I loathe the idea of having to pay interest, penalties, or late fees associated with lost bills and delinquent payments.
 Having an organized system for tracking and paying bills will save you money by avoiding these unnecessary expenses.

 Remember how the first step in taming paper clutter is to reduce the amount of paper that enters your home?
 Apply this principle to your bills by finding ways to reduce the volume of paper bills that you receive.
-These ways include:

 - consolidating bills as much as possible (e.g., consolidating multiple credit cards/loans)